wellenc-lex/scaner/README.md

-Project created for automating the scanning process ( Amass+Aquatone+Dirscan+Nmap ) in easy to view and use mode.
+Project created for automating the scanning process ( Amass+Aquatone+FFUF+Nmap ) in easy to view and use mode.

 Screenshots: